5 Best Hammock Tents For Summer Camping

 Are Hammock Tents Safe and Comfortable?

 Great hammock tents are very reliable.
-They can hold quite a bit of weight, with the stronger tents holding up to 400 lbs, and the average holding at least 200 lbs.
+They can hold quite a bit of weight, with the more robust tents holding up to 400 lbs and the average holding at least 200 lbs.

-Just remember that you should have only one or maybe two people per hammock tent at a time.
-Adding multiple people to one tent may either break your tent, damage your tree, or injure someone in your hiking group.
+Remember that you should have only one or two people per hammock tent at a time.
+Adding multiple people to one tent may break your tent, damage your tree, or injure someone in your hiking group.

 You can also count on hammock tents to get you off the ground and away from large animals, bugs, or rainwater.
-Not only are hammock tents great for enriching your hiking or camping experience, but they also keep you safe and dry without those pesky tent poles.
+Hammock tents enrich your hiking or camping experience and keep you safe and dry without those pesky tent poles.

 Furthermore, some hammock tent campers claim that their posture and back support are much more comfortable in a hammock than on the ground.
-While you might not be able to stretch out or toss and turn as much, you may find that your back aches less the next morning when you get back on the trail.
+While you might not be able to stretch out or toss and turn as much, you may find that your back aches less the following day when you get back on the trail.

-However, if you are a very tall person who likes to sleep on your side, hammock tent camping might not be for you.
+However, if you are tall and like to sleep on your side, hammock tent camping might not be for you.

 Don’t Forget Straps For Your Hammock Tent:

-One key thing to note here is that not all hammock tents come with straps.
+One key point is that not all hammock tents have straps.
 You might, therefore, need to buy some.

-Luckily, straps and ropes come in the $20 – $50 range depending on where you buy them.
-Starter ropes and straps that come with certain, lower-budget tent brands may damage the tree or fray over time, so it is good to invest in a proper, wide, and tree-friendly strap set.
+Luckily, straps and ropes cost between $20 and $50, depending on where you buy them.
+Starter ropes and straps with certain lower-budget tent brands may damage the tree or fray over time, so investing in a proper, comprehensive, and tree-friendly strap set is a good idea.

 Once you’re outfitted with the right tent and straps, you can rest easy knowing that your tent will hold you up high and dry off the ground.